davidnorminton/short-url/USAGE.md

 Note: if running tests ensure the port in tests/RoutesTest.php matches the port the site is running on.

+SlimLink converts a url (base64 encoded) into a smaller base36 encoded hash;

 ## Run the application